answersLogoWhite

 Gibbs energy accounts for both enthalpy (heat) and entropy (disorder) in a system.
 A reaction will be spontaneous if the Gibbs energy change is negative, which occurs when enthalpy is negative (exothermic) and/or entropy is positive (increased disorder).
 The relationship between Gibbs energy, enthalpy, and entropy is described by the equation ΔG = ΔH - TΔS, where T is temperature in Kelvin.

-What is the Gibbs free energy of the reaction at 300K?
+What is the process for calculating Gibbs free energy at different temperatures?